Yamaha YAS-108 Review

 Very occasionally in our testing we had slight problems with Bluetooth connectivity, but this was only when we had multiple other soundbars on as well.
 Obviously this is not a situation you'll encounter in most living rooms, but if your house happens to have a lot of different wireless networks within it you may occasionally run into some interruptions in signal.

 The Yamaha YAS-108 was a bit above average in our sound customization testing, scoring a 7 out of 10.
-This was far off from the low scorers and not too far from the top scorers, as you can see in the chart below.

 The soundbar itself doesn't offer much in the way of customization, just a bass extension mode that bumps up the bass level and a clear voice mode that highlights the frequencies within which most humans speak, so you can better understand what people are saying.
 If you end up using Yamaha's Home Theater Controller app (and we definitely suggest that you do) it adds more fine tuned control of bass and treble levels.